robfletcher/strikt/docs/user-guide/assertion-styles.md

 ## Block assertions

-Block assertions are declared in a block whose receiver is an assertion on a target object.
+Block assertions are declared in a lambda whose receiver is an `Assertion<T>` object.
+They allow multiple assertions (or assertion chains) to be evaluated against the subject.

 Block assertions do _not_ fail fast.
 That is, all assertions in the block are evaluated and the result of the "compound" assertion will include results for all the assertions made in the block.